 PRODUCT IS NO LONGER KING – OR AT LEAST IT SHARES THE CROWN

-On top of this, “what we come to expect in our personal lives, we come to expect in our professional lives”.
+On top of this, “what we come to expect in our personal lives, we come to expect in our professional lives.”
 As we demand more meaningful experiences and more active participation through our personal choices, we expect something similar with our professional encounters.
 Members will not just demand better value, but better experiences.

-If associations don’t craft, curate, and deliver these experiences, there will be huge problems that seep into membership engagement, growth, and retention.
+If associations don’t craft, curate and deliver these experiences, there will be huge problems that seep into membership engagement, growth and retention.

 HOW MEMBERS PERCEIVE THEIR JOINING PROCESS ISN’T WHAT WE ASSUME

 Research into the membership pathway experience yields some surprising results.
-As association professionals, we tend to think of the joining process as a one-year cycle: at the start, a new member is presented with an initial welcome package and an overwhelming list of benefits.
-They will then be added to a member list, communicated to, engaged with, and treated like everybody else for the duration of the cycle, before being reminded to renew at the end of the year.
+As association professionals, we tend to think of the joining process as a one-year cycle: At the start, a new member is presented with an initial welcome package and an overwhelming list of benefits.
+They will then be added to a member list, communicated to, engaged with and treated like everybody else for the duration of the cycle before being reminded to renew at the end of the year.

 Members, it turns out, don’t perceive their joining process in this cyclical way.
 In fact, it is at the very moment of joining that they start evaluating whether or not to renew.
 In their initial few weeks of membership, when they are open to being engaged, excited about the opportunities and possibilities, and anxious to have their decision to join validated, new members are testing the benefits of the association and making up their minds about their commitment.
-The renewal notice does nothing to convince those whose opinions are already set: it serves only as a reminder, not as a conversion tool.
+The renewal notice does nothing to convince those whose opinions are already set: It serves only as a reminder, not as a conversion tool.